 Mrs. Suongas begins her eighth year at Havergal College as Director of Risk Management.
 In this position, she is responsible for responsible risk identification, assessment and treatment for all school and excursion activities.
-Prior to this year, she was Havergal’s Athletic Director, working with athletes, coaches, parents, faculty, staff and the broader Conference of Independent Schools Athletics Association (CISAA) and Ontario Federation of School Athletic Associations (OFSAA) communities.
-She has a Bachelor of Physical and Health Education from the University of Toronto, a Bachelor of Education from Queen’s University and a Master of Business Administration from the Université du Quebec.
-Ms. Suongas’ experience includes working as Athletic Director in the Dominican Republic, and as the Director of Marketing and Communications and the Interim Director of Development at Starlight Children’s Foundation.
+Prior to this year, she was Havergal’s Athletic Director, working with athletes, coaches, parents, faculty, staff and the Conference of Independent Schools Athletics Association (CISAA).
+She has a Bachelor of Physical and Health Education from the University of Toronto, a Bachelor of Education from Queen’s University and a Master of Business Administration from the Université du Québec.
+Before coming to Havergal, Mrs. Suongas has held leadership positions in Athletics, Marketing, Communications, Advancement and Operations.

 Ms. Murphy has earned a Bachelor of Arts degree from Yale University, a Master of Arts degree from the University of Toronto, and a Bachelor of Education degree from OISE.
 After teaching at several independent schools within Toronto and the United States, Ms. Murphy joined the Havergal community in September 2013.
 Ms. Murphy is currently teaching Grade 6.

 Throughout her career, Ms. Murphy’s professional development has included a variety of seminars, workshops and additional qualification courses in both Mathematics and Special Education.
 She most values her summer experience attending Project Zero at the Harvard Graduate School of Education.
 “My time at Project Zero truly helped shape my understanding about students and their learning.
 I am always asking myself: ‘Who are our students becoming as learners and thinkers as a result of their time with us?’
 Whether it be a social studies discussion about medieval times or a kindergartener’s wonderings about polar bears, my aim is to help students make their thinking valued and visible,” explains Ms. Murphy.